FernandoFH/Algorithms_Specialization/README.md

-### Data Structures and Algorithms Specialization
+### Algorithms Specialization
-###### By University of California San Diego And National Research University Higher School of Economics

-1) Algorithmic Toolbox
+###### Stanford University

+1) Divide and Conquer, Sorting and Searching, and Randomized Algorithms
-2) Data Structures
+2) Graph Search, Shortest Paths, and Data Structures
-3) Algorithms on Graphs
-4) Algorithms on Strings
-5) Advanced Algorithms and Complexity
-6) Genome Assembly Programming Challenge
+3) Greedy Algorithms, Minimum Spanning Trees, and Dynamic Programming
+4) Shortest Paths Revisited, NP-Complete Problems and What To Do About Them